-Reasons to travel on a night train:
+Reasons to Travel on a Night Train in Thailand:

 - Saves money on accommodation

-- Sleeping is pretty impossible
+- Sleeping on a Thai night train is pretty much impossible

 The station at Ayutthaya has a place you can pay a small amount to store your bag while you explore the temples.
 Then you just pick it up before you get your train.

-My travel buddy Laura was ill and so as soon as we got on the train she asked for them to convert the bed so she could sleep.
+My travel buddy, Laura was ill and so as soon as we got on the train she asked for them to convert the bed so she could sleep.
 Watching this was enough to make my journey.
 Take a look at how the seats convert on the night train here.

 I wasn’t ready to sleep just yet so I headed to the restaurant carriage to get some dinner and chill for a while.
-The food was great and they have a set menu (called a set) on offer until 11 pm. the price is pretty reasonable, about 120 tbt for soup, 2 meals, rice, fruit and a drink.
+The food was great and they have a set menu (called a set) on offer until 11 pm. the price is pretty reasonable, about 120 tbt for soup, 2 meals, rice, fruit, and a drink.

 Then it was bedtime, I’m not going to lie it freaked me out a bit as it reminded me of being back on board a ship in my bunk, but it was comfy.
 I really struggled to sleep, I’m not sure if it was the noise or the movement but I didn’t sleep.
 The next morning the porter came through and woke anyone up who was still sleeping 1 hour before we got to Chiang Mai.
 In each of the carriages, you will find a sink and two toilets where you can freshen up.

 Top Tip: There are 2 toilets in each carriage, one is a traditional Thai hole in the floor toilet and one is a western sit down the toilet.
 So if you don’t fancy the hole in the floor on a moving train wait for the other one.